hafizur-rahman/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data distribution varies between training, validation and test dataset.

 #### Remarks:
 * As we can see, all the dataset is skewed.
+Some classes have more samples than others.

 ![alt text][viz1]